WiMetrixDev/knowledge/architecture.md

 - `Access Token` is forwarded in the Authorization header as a bearer token with every call to the backend services
 - The API Gateway redirects the request to `KeyCloak` to be authorized
 - The request is forwarded only if the token is valid and the user is authorized to access the route
+- ApiSix which sits between the user/client and the services and redirects to KeyCloak for auth
+- Backend services are only accessible through ApiSix

 ### Setting up KeyCloak